 top of page

-A one-on-one and community practice to gently tend what you're carrying—through the body, through relationship, and with the living world.
+A space to gently tend what you're carrying — through the wisdom of the body, the support of relationship, and connection with the living world.

 Two Ways to Enter this Work